 Leftovers – Delicious the Next Day

 I’ve been hearing from a lot of folks who love using the 1.5-2 quart crock pot to cook breakfast overnight!
 Yay!
 Just two quick tips.
 First, be sure to soak the crock as soon as you serve to make clean-up a snap.
 It really helps!
-Secondly, save your leftovers for another yummy breakfast.
+Secondly, save your leftovers for another yummy breakfast because leftovers are delicious the next day.

 I love leftovers!